-UN reports ‘large number of gunshot wounds’ following ‘flour massacre’
+UN sees ‘large number of gunshot wounds’ after Israel’s ‘flour massacre’

-UN team, medics and rights monitor say evidence points to heavy shooting by Israeli forces after massacre near aid convoy.
+UN team, medics and rights monitor say evidence points to heavy shooting by Israeli forces after massacre near Gaza aid convoy.

 A United Nations team and medical officials have reported seeing “a large number” of gunshot wounds among Palestinians in Gaza after Israeli troops opened fire near an aid convoy, which has triggered global condemnation and calls for justice.